lingtalfi/nullos-admin/README.md

 - datatable: contains all the terms related to the datatable object (the list)
 - form: contains all the terms used by the Form object
 - form-validation: contains all the terms used by the FormValidator object
-- default: all the terms that don't belong to another context
+- default: all the terms that don't belong to another context.
+You will put all your titles in there for instance.

 Those files are located in the dictionary directory, which by default is **app/lang/en** for english,